 Types of Sleeves - In Conclusion

+Sleeves are not only a stylish accent on any garment, but they serve a purpose, too.
+Keeping warm in winter or adding whimsical detail to a summer outfit gives a sleeve its purpose.
 The types of sleeves are a welcomed fashion accessory for the home seamstress and top fashion designers.
-Every designer loves to play around with a fancy sleeve to create a unique fashionable outfit.
+Every designer loves to play around with a fancy sleeve to create a unique, fashionable outfit.

-Sleeves have evolved over the years and some old fashioned names still grace the fashion models of today while new names and designs are still adding style and glamour to sleeves.
+Really, the sky is the limit with the types of sleeves.
+Existing sleeves can be added onto with patches, lace, and trims.
+Sleeves have evolved over the years, and some old-fashioned names still grace the fashion models of today while new names and designs are still adding style and glamour to sleeves.